 Max Cavalera: Yeah.
 I remember that well.
 It was a great show.

 That was your first visit to Finland.
 Do you still remember how it was for you as a young Brazilian to come over here, to the other side of the world?

 Max Cavalera: Yeah.
 I think I’m used to be here, running around somewhere or something?
 It was exciting for us, our first time in Finland.
 We’re always fans of Finland hardcore.
 We loved all the Finnish hardcore bands.
 So, for us to be here was really exciting.
-We didn’t know much of Finland, expect for the hardcore.
+We didn’t know much of Finland, except for the hardcore.
 We knew the bands; Kaaos, Rattus and Terveet Kädet and Riistetyt.
 So, that was kind of like… What was exciting for us was that the bands we liked were from here.
-But I remember it was very weird for us, because some way it never got dark.
+But I remember it was very weird for us because some way it never got dark.
 It was light all the time.

 Yeah.
-It was the midnight summer time here.
+It was midnight summertime here.

-You still remember that?
+Do you still remember that?

 Max Cavalera: Yeah.
 It looked good.

 One hilarious thing happened at that festival.
 Do you remember who played after you?